 After purportedly exploring several miles of serpentine labyrinth interspersed with deep vertical karst and vast limestone ledges, to the brothers’ amazement an enormous underground river materialized.
 More astonishing was how the black sand beach was rich in placer gold.
 After liberating as much of the gold-laden sand as they could carry on their backs, the three began their ascent out of the cavern—but not before tragedy struck when brother George plunged into the river to his death.

 Distraught but determined, the two brothers made their way back to civilization, traded in their extremely profitable discovery to the U.S. Mint, then allegedly deposited more than $57,000 between banks in Needles and Las Vegas.
 The legend further suggests that the brothers never revisited Kokoweef again as tribal custom forbade them from entering the cave after their sibling’s unfortunate demise.
 This tragic incident would not deter Earl Dorr, a “cowboy turned prospector” now in his late 30s, who supposedly set off during the late 1920s to undergo his own odyssey to locate Kokoweef’s golden bonanza.

 As mentioned earlier, extensive cave systems do exist throughout the Mojave Desert.
 Mitchell Caverns (currently closed due to vandalism) features a trio of immense limestone caves with spectacular travertine “draperies,” stalactites, stalagmites, helictites and other wondrous subterranean mineral formations.
-Kokoweef Peak in its own right has three considerable, nearly vertical caverns named Kokoweef, Crystal and Kin Sabe—a misspelling of Quien sabe?
-Spanish for “Who knows?”
+Kokoweef Peak, in its own right, has three considerable, nearly vertical caverns named Kokoweef, Crystal and Kin Sabe—a misspelling of Quien sabe? which is Spanish for “Who knows?”

 The imaginative details of Dorr’s find are truly out of this world.
 Below are verbatim excerpts from the November 1934 affidavit version: